chaidiscovery/chai-lab/README.md

 pip install chai_lab==0.1.0
 ```

-This Python package requires Linux, and a GPU with CUDA and bfloat16 support

-(we recommend A100/H100, but A10, A30 should work for smaller complexes.
-Users reported success with consumer-grade RTX 4090).
+This Python package requires Linux, and a GPU with CUDA and bfloat16 support.
+We recommend using an A100 80GB or H100 80GB chip, but A10s and A30s should work for smaller complexes.
+Users have also reported success with consumer-grade RTX 4090.

 ## Running the model